tetratorus/agent/README.md

 First, ask the user what they would like you to research.
 Then conduct your research using the tools SEARCH and OPEN_URL.
 Call one tool at a time, waiting for each result before proceeding.
 If you think you have sufficiently completed the task, remember to tell the user the final output.
-Do not end the run until the user tells you to.

 ```